time4vps/whmcs/README.md

 7. Create DB tables by navigating to `http://<your whmcs url>/modules/servers/time4vps/install.php` as Admin

 ## Product import / update
-Import / Update Time4VPS products by navigating to `http://<your whmcs url>/modules/servers/time4vps/update.php` as Admin
+Import / Update Time4VPS products by navigating to `http://<your whmcs url>/modules/servers/time4vps/update.php` as Admin. **Run it once, as every other request will reset any changes you made for existing Time4VPS products.**

 ## License
 [MIT](https://github.com/time4vps/time4vps-lib/blob/master/LICENSE)